Fellowship-of-the-Link/old-TfT-test1/project/About.md

 - *we learn from the experience to create a new iteration of slightly better tools as a result, along with a slightly bigger audience,*
 -  *rinse, repeat.*"

-This particular pilot project is starting with massive.wiki.
-Future projects might try other solutions, or ideally expand this one to work with them.
+This particular pilot project is working with massive.wiki.
+Future projects might try other solutions, or expand this one to work with them.

 **Why thinking tools?** See the third planned blog post: [[3.
 Why you probably won’t use that thinking tool the same way as anyone else]].